- Gregory Vigliotta

 Now being situated within the mystery, after reading it the night before (or before the prayer period begins) we ask for what we desire from the Holy Spirit to reveal to us how we may go forth to meet the will of God.

-Share your desires with the Lord for this day's retreat. _________________________________
+Share your desires with the Lord for this particular day's prayer time in the retreat. _________________________________

 Mysteries from the Exercises for a self-directed or Directed retreat